jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 Below are sections presenting details of the Enterprise Gateway internals and other related items.
 While we will attempt to maintain its consistency, the ultimate answers are in the code itself.

 ### Enterprise Gateway Process Proxy Extensions
-Enterprise Gateway is follow-on project to Jupyter Kernel Gateway with additional abilities to support remote kernel sessions on behalf of multiple users within resource managed frameworks such as [Apache Hadoop YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) or [Kubernetes](https://kubernetes.io/).
-Enterprise Gateway introduces these capabilities by extending the existing class hierarchies for `KernelManager` and `MultiKernelManager` classes, along with an additional abstraction known as a *process proxy*.
+Enterprise Gateway is follow-on project to Jupyter Kernel Gateway with additional abilities to support remote kernel sessions on behalf of multiple users within resource-managed frameworks such as [Apache Hadoop YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) or [Kubernetes](https://kubernetes.io/).
+Enterprise Gateway introduces these capabilities by extending the existing class hierarchies for `AsyncKernelManager` and `AsyncMultiKernelManager` classes, along with an additional abstraction known as a *process proxy*.

 #### Overview
 At its basic level, a running kernel consists of two components for its communication - a set of ports and a process.